Yc-Chen/data-rewards-hub/README.md

 - [ ] build admin UI to 'airdrop' tokens
     - [x] figure out how to call contract methods
     - [x] `awardNFT` is called, but where does the NFT go?
+    - [ ] add UI and update contract to show list of NFT owners.
     - [ ] add a dialog to switch contract address
     - [ ] awardNFT to giveNFT